vishal-vaghasiya/interview-questions-ios/SwiftUI.md

 ### Answer:
 Use UIKit when:
-- SwiftUI lacks specific feature
+- SwiftUI lacks a specific feature
 - Need advanced camera, PDF, WebView customization
 - Working with legacy code